Det-Kongelige-Bibliotek/kbOpenSeadragon/README.md

        ```
       Then restart your webserver if it was previously running.

-    * Sass Support:
+      You can also choose Sass Support:

-        Add this to your `application.css.sass` file:
+        Then you will have to add this instead to your `application.css.sass` file:

         ```sass
            @import font-awesome